Phosphate-mining production is expected to grow by 2 percent through 2020. Find out which countries produced the most phosphate last year.

 Mine production: 5 million MT

 Egypt’s phosphate-mining production remained unchanged in 2017 from the previous year.
-The country will gain a new phosphate plant at an unannounced date this year.
+In 2016 it was reported that the country will gain a new phosphate plant, although no news has been released on it since.
 According to the US Geological Survey, Egypt’s phosphate reserves now sit at 1.3 billion MT.
+More of those reserves may get dug up in the next few years as the country builds a new phosphate industrial zone in Aswan.
+It will also expand the Safaga Port.

 8. Saudi Arabia